akalenuk/bismut/README.md

 Disclaimer
 ----------
 This is a prototype, a proof of concept.
-It uses a file system as a key/value storage and even keeps passwords unhashed and unsalted.
+It uses the file system as a key/value storage and even keeps passwords there unhashed and unsalted.
 If you want to use it for anything other than toying with, at the very minimum, you have to patch these things up first.